nilenso/mohita-clj/practice/ttt/README.md

 # Tic Tac Toe
 ### Cli interface

-To start the game use `lein run`:
+To start the game use `lein run`

-Pick a position on the board according to the position board:
+Possible positions:

 | 1   | 2   | 3   |
 |-----|-----|-----|